 Gollings & Kleiber: In the Classroom

-This exhibition features outstanding paintings and fine intaglios by two of Wyoming’s celebrated artists, Gollings & Kleiber, who lived and worked in Sheridan County.
-On display is artwork from The Brinton’s Museum’s Bradford Brinton Memorial Collection and the John and Virginia Patton Collection of Hans Kleiber prints and watercolors.
-Paintings by Elling William “Bill” Gollings from The Brinton Museum’s permanent collection of art as well as six iconic paintings on loan from Whitney Benefits, Inc. are included in the exhibit.
+BIG HORN, Wyo (March 2, 2017) The Brinton Museum presents Gollings & Kleiber: In the Classroom, featuring outstanding paintings and fine intaglios by two of Wyoming’s celebrated artists who lived and worked in Sheridan County.
+This show opens in the S. K. Johnston, Jr. Family Gallery on March 15 and includes artwork from The Brinton’s Museum’s Bradford Brinton Memorial Collection and the John and Virginia Patton Collection of Hans Kleiber prints and watercolors.
+Paintings by Elling William “Bill” Gollings from The Brinton Museum’s permanent collection of art as well as six paintings on loan by Whitney Benefits, Inc. are included in the exhibit.
+Gollings & Kleiber: In the Classroom is available to visitors through April 30th.